 At Alter Endeavors, we believe that a major key to success for your brand is being genuine.
 The more you express yourself and your brand in a genuine way, the more likely the audience is to engage and become a loyal customer.
 So, one of our lead Senior Consultant’s at Alter Endeavors, Aubrey Berkowitz, is here to talk to you about creating an engaging, content-based, and most of all genuine, strategy for your brand.

 I want my company to be seen as innovative online.
 I’m willing to do anything to drive more traffic.
 Why shouldn’t I try something different?

 There’s always that inherent fear that “if everyone else is doing it, then we should be too”.
 At Alter Endeavors, we believe in building online platforms for our clients.
 This is inherently a more long-term approach.
-One of the reasons we’ve been reluctant to incorporate Snapchat campaigns into our Social Media strategies is because we’ve yet to develop as an agency a conversion-focused strategy on that platform.
-As of now, its current user demographic doesn’t fit with the customer demographics of our clients.
-It doesn’t mean that we avoid innovation, but rather we prefer to develop a complete strategy rather than rush to join in on a trend.
+Rather than join each and every social media channel as it emerges, we take a moment to analyze whether it’s a platform our audience is on and what kind of value we can bring to them by being on it.
+This doesn’t mean that we avoid innovation, but rather we prefer to develop a complete strategy rather than rush to join in on a trend.
 In digital marketing, the pioneers get killed and the settlers get the land.